-Patelco has seen declines in in-branch transactions in recent years, and while most credit unions saw this kind of decline and attribute it to the industry’s movement away from branches, Patelco has a different approach to its physical branch network.
+In-branch transactions at Patelco have declined in recent years, but whereas most credit unions attribute this kind of decline to the industry’s movement away from branches, Patelco has a different approach to its physical branch network.

-“For us [branches] are even more relevant.
-We don’t view them as just transaction centers,” says Seth, who explains that Patelco’s branches are places to meet members for financial counseling, help with lending, hosting seminars, and providing financial education.
-“We are heavily focused on how we can drive more engagement with our members.”
+“For us, [branches] are even more relevant,” says Seth, who explains that Patelco’s branches are places to meet members for financial counseling, help with lending, host seminars, and provide financial education.
+“We don’t view them as just transaction centers.
+We are heavily focused on how we can drive more engagement with our members.”

-After closing the SEG location in 2020, Patelco focused on relocating the Crow Canyon branch to a place that would be more beneficial in the long-term.
+After closing the SEG location in 2020, Patelco focused on relocating the Crow Canyon branch to a place that would be more beneficial in the long term.
 The credit union reached out to developers who were beginning to construct City Center, a shopping complex that mimics a downtown in what is a sprawling network of towns in the East Bay area of San Francisco.
 City Center already had commitments from anchor retail giants such as Williams and Sonoma, along with the Nike Store.
-Patelco told developers they wanted to create an open floor plan with community space for people to gather and feel comfortable staying a while; a place where conversations could be had instead of people walking in and out for a quick transaction.
+Patelco told developers it wanted to create an open floor plan with community space for people to gather and feel comfortable staying a while — a place where conversations could be had instead of people walking in and out for a quick transaction.

 What Patelco wanted was a cafe-like environment, and that’s when the credit union started exploring possible partners, leading to connecting with Sprinkles, which also had expressed interest in opening a City Center location.
 Patelco reached out to the cupcake company, whose casual dining environment and strong social media presence were seen as a complement to what management hoped to create for San Ramon-area members.